Hey guys! I was just thinking about my last trip to Disney, and I decided to put together a packing list that I think you will enjoy.

 Theme park tickets

-BABY STUFF– I’ve included just a simple list of a couple of baby items that I consistently have forgotten in the past!
+BABY STUFF– I’ve included just a simple list of some baby items that I consistently have forgotten in the past!

 Bottles and Formula